 Read More: The Best Galaxy Note 10+ Cases

 You should see the screen or display at the top, like our image to the left, along with the Android OS or Android System.
 If something else is at the top, that’s bad.
 Uninstall the app, reboot your phone, or check the app to see what’s going on.
+This is especially true after the Galaxy Note 10 Android 10 release.
+Check for app updates on the Google Store and Samsung Galaxy app store both.

 Reboot Your Galaxy Note 10 To Improve Battery Life